 Distributing your invitation email

 In Qualtrics, there are two approaches you can use to administer your survey and collect data.
 The first approach is to use an anonymous link and distribute the survey via email to your population.
-The second is to distribute the survey through the Qualtrics system by setting up a Contact List.
+The second is to distribute the survey through the Qualtrics system by setting up a contact list (within “Directories” in Qualtrics).
 Each of these approaches has its own advantages and disadvantages.

 The advantage to the anonymous link approach is that you can guarantee anonymity to your survey population.
 It is additionally a very straightforward and easy approach.
 All you have to do is activate the survey, copy the anonymous link, paste it into an email, and send the email.
 The potential drawback to this approach is that it is impossible to identify your respondents and, when sending reminders, you will not be able to remove any of the individuals in your population who have already responded to the survey.

 Using Qualtrics to distribute your survey is a bit more complicated, but there are some real advantages to using the Qualtrics distribution system.
-Using this system, you pre-load in the information about your population into a Contact List in Qualtrics.
-(Qualtrics previously referred to this a “panel.”)
+Using this system, you pre-load in the information about your population into a Directory list in Qualtrics.
 The system can distribute a custom email to each person in your population.
 For example, by including a name and major in your contact list, you can address each individual by name and include his or her major in the text of the email.
 These customized emails provide a personal touch that may encourage the recipient to respond to the survey.
 Another advantage to this approach is that it might allow you to shorten the length of your survey.
-If you have relevant background information about your population (e.g., gender, race/ethnicity, class year, field of study) you can link the survey response to these data rather than including questions about these characteristics on the survey.
+If you have relevant background information about your population (e.g., class year, field of study) you can link the survey response to these data rather than including questions about these characteristics on the survey.
 Finally, when sending reminders from the Qualtrics system, it automatically removes individuals who have already responded from the reminder distribution, so you do not have to contact them unnecessarily.
-You can also take advantage of this feature and provide anonymity to your respondents by following the directions at the following link: Qualtrics University
+You can also take advantage of this feature and provide anonymity to your respondents.

 The potential disadvantage of this approach is that it requires you to have, at a minimum, the email addresses for all of the individuals in your population.
 If you do not have this information, your best option is likely to be distributing an anonymous link via the Bates listservs or Bates Today.